hyperledger-labs/perun-doc/source/concepts/protocols.rst

 intermediary for doing off-chain transactions.

 The protocol itself does not have any inherent speed limitations.
-It is limited only by the
+It is limited only by

-1. Speeds at which the participants can make signatures
+1. the speeds at which the participants can make signatures, and
-2. Speed of communication channels used for exchanging states & signatures.
+2. the speed of communication channels used for exchanging states & signatures.

 If a participant knows an update to be proposed is the final off-chain transaction, then it should be marked as ``final``.
 This is not a mandatory part.